MrSeccubus/ssllabs-scan/ssllabs-api-docs.md

 * **protocol** - protocol (e.g., HTTP)
 * **isPublic** - true if this assessment publicly available (listed on the SSL Labs assessment boards)
 * **status** - assessment status; possible values:
-    - DNS - SSLlabs is resolving the DNS records for the host
+    - DNS - Resolving the DNS records for the host (first phase of a scan)
     - ERROR - Scan aborted due to an error
     - IN_PROGRESS - Scan is in progress
     - READY - scan is ready